merkle-open/NitroNetSitecore/docs/installation.md

         new SitecoreUnityModule().Configure(container);
     }

-#### (B) Directly without the Unity IoC Framework
+#### (B) Directly without the Unity IoC framework
-You don't like Unity and you design your application with an other IoC Framework?
-No Problem.
-In this case, you can install NitroNet only with our Base-Package:
+You don't like Unity and you design your application with an other IoC framework?
+No problem.
+In this case, you can install NitroNet only with our base package:

 `PM >` `Install-Package NitroNet.Sitecore`